top of page

 Over 8,000 households have been trained in prior programs.

-In Mali and Niger:
+In the West African countries of Mali and Niger:

 • Clay pot cooler users reported an average of 62% fewer trips to the market and 74 minutes per week saved